-Nonoperating income includes: dividends received from abroad; income from liquidation of a company investee; income from withdrawal or expulsion from the shareholders of a company investee; income from sale of shares in authorised capital of a company investee; income from leasing property; interest on loans and deposits; fines, interest and other penalties paid for breach of contractual obligations; sums of donated goods, works, services, other assets and property rights; positive exchange differences; and others.
+Nonoperating income includes: dividends received from abroad; income from liquidation of a company investee; income from withdrawal or expulsion from the shareholders of a company investee; income from sale of shares in authorised capital of a company investee; income from leasing property; interest on loans and deposits; fines, interest and other penalties paid for breach of contractual obligations; values of donated goods, works, services, other assets and property rights; positive exchange differences; and others.
 Nonoperating income is offset by nonoperating expenses and then included in taxable profit.

 Deductible expenses relating to production and sale of goods (works, services) and property rights include cost of materials, fuel, energy, fixed and intangible assets, human resources, and other recorded expenses incurred in the process of production and sale.
+Starting from 1 January 2012, taxpayers can deduct up to 10% of the acquisition costs for buildings and up to 20% for other fixed assets for profit tax purposes as of the date when those assets were initially accounted for.
+If the assets are sold within three years, the deduction becomes taxable.

 Some expenses are connected with business activity but deducted for profit tax purposes only within limits determined by Belarusian law.
 Such expenses include, inter alia, payroll costs and costs of business trips.

-Certain amounts of profit can be exempt from taxation, in particular profit expended on capital investment used for production and housing construction, including repayment of bank loans received for these purposes (in an amount not exceeding 50% of gross profit); profit expended on © SORAINEN 2011 2 All rights reserved donations to state funded entities involved in public health, public education, social welfare, culture and sports up to a maximum of 5% of taxable profit.
+Certain amounts of profit can be exempt from taxation, in particular profit expended on donations to state funded entities involved in public health, public education, social welfare, culture and sports up to a maximum of 10% of taxable profit.